XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 - Custom constraints that go beyond built-in limits.
 - Other effects, like linear or rotational vibrations (e.g., firearm recoil in UltimateXR).

-{{% callout caution %}}
+{{% callout info %}}
 Using events instead of the component’s `Update()` method ensures that `Transform` changes occur at the correct stage in the manipulation workflow.
 {{% /callout %}}

-- `UxrGrabbableObject.ConstraintsApplying`: Event called right before applying the built-in position/rotation constraints to the object.
+- **`UxrGrabbableObject.ConstraintsApplying`**: This event is raised just before applying the built-in position and rotation constraints to the object.
-- `UxrGrabbableObject.ConstraintsApplied`:  Event called after applying the built-in position/rotation constraints to the object.
+- **`UxrGrabbableObject.ConstraintsApplied`**: This event is raised immediately after the built-in constraints are applied to the object.
+- **`UxrGrabbableObject.ConstraintsFinished`**: This event occurs after `UxrGrabbableObject.ConstraintsApplied`, ensuring that all handlers subscribed to `ConstraintsApplied`, if any, have been executed.

 ### Grabbing/Grabbed

+Raised right before an object is being grabbed (`UxrGrabbableObject.Grabbing`) and after (`UxrGrabbableObject.Grabbed`).

 ### Releasing/Released

+Raised when an object starts to be released (`UxrGrabbableObject.Releasing`) and after (`UxrGrabbableObject.Released`).

 ### Placing/Placed

+Raised right before an object is being placed on an anchor (`UxrGrabbableObject.Placing`) and after (`UxrGrabbableObject.Placed`).

 ## `UxrGrabbableObjectAnchor` Events